plp13/qman/man/qman.1.md

 : Suppress the text user interface and output directly to the terminal.
 This option can be used to redirect the program's formatted output to a text file or to another command.

+**-z, \-\-cli\-force\-color**
+: Produce colorful output using terminal escape codes, even when not running inside a terminal.
+This must be used in conjunction with **-T** and otherwise will be ignored.

 **-A, \-\-action** _action_name_
 : Automatically perform program action _action_name_ upon startup.
 The list of